brunollopes/web3jdemo/README.md

 # Web3j demo with Java
 How to:
-- Deploy a very simple smart-contract to the ethereum test network (Goerli)
+- Deploy a very simple smart-contract to the Ethereum test network (Goerli)
-- Interact with the services available for the deployed smartcontract.
+- Interact with the services available on the deployed smart-contract.

 ==============================================